FOSS-Education-and-Documentation/main/README.md

 LICENSE
 =========
-For License-related information, please see LICENSE.TXT the root directory of the main repository.
-Or go to https://github.com/FOSS-Education-and-Documentation/main/LICENSE.txt
+For License-related information, please see LICENSE.md in the root directory of the main repository.
+Or go to https://github.com/FOSS-Education-and-Documentation/main/blob/main/LICENSE.md

 LAST NOTE